diekhans/pipettor/README.rst

 pipettor
 ===============================

-pipettor - robust, easy to use Unix process pipelines
+pipettor - robust, easy to use Python package for running Unix process pipelines

 Features
 --------